willerlucas/IONIC-Cordova-Marketplace/README.md

 ## Simple Martketplace APP

-An application to show and "buy" itens from realtime firebase datase.
+An application to show and "buy" itens from a realtime firebase datase.
+You will need to set your firebase configuration at the `src/firebaseConfig.ts` file

 ## Project Status
 this app is a study on ionic, so there will be updates as the studies continue.